Where It All Began

 I started out spinning and weaving in 2010 in a cosy wee room in my home, nestled amidst the rolling drumlins in Newbliss, Co.
 Monaghan.
 People started to get curious about what I was doing and it was great fun sharing my passion for these ancient crafts.

 When I weave, I look to the yarn for inspiration.
-Sometimes I'll match it with a commercial yarn to create a particular effect.
 In weaving, we use patterns called 'drafts'.
 They give us the instructions we need to thread the loom to get things like herringbone or twill.
 Matching my yarns with drafts brings me to my' happy place' and I usually plan a few pieces at the same time, while the creative juices are flowing.

 Once the fabric has been woven and washed, the cutting and sewing starts.
 I might have pieces for several bags cut out and arranged on the table with the necessary straps, zips,linings etc. It often reminds me of the pictures from 'The Elves and the Shoemaker'.